canonical/notebook-operators/image-definitions/README.md

 setup.sh .
 ```

-This will create image definitions in current (`.`) directory.
+This will perform a sparse checkout of all required repositories in current (`.`) directory.
 Refer to `setup.sh` script for more detail on what directories are created.
-In addition, `kubeflow/version.txt` is created to track version.
+Those are also described in [##Image-Definitions] section of this README.

 ### Build